John de Mirjian: Biography

 John de Mirjian was a glamour photographer in New York City; his studio was at 1595 Broadway.
-His fame began in 1922 and ended when he was killed in a car accident in New York in 1928 while was driving a Peerless roadster on the Jericho Turnpike in Long Island at 70 miles per hour.
+His fame began in 1922 and ended when he was killed in a car accident in New York in 1928 while driving a Peerless roadster on the Jericho Turnpike in Long Island at 70 miles per hour.
 He was accompanied by the married Broadway actress Gloria Christy, who claimed after the accident to have been de Mirjian's half-sister; she was not.

 Known for his extravagant personality, passion for gambling, and compulsive womanizing, de Mirjian tolerated neither criticism nor defiance.
 He was infamous for erupting into temper tantrums during photo sessions when sitters failed to obey his commands.
 He earned an impressive $25,000 a year—placing his studio among the most profitable in New York.

 He published most of his work in the magazines Art Lovers and Artists and Models.
 His brother Arto continued the photographic business until 1950.

 He gained notoriety when the actress Louise Brooks sued him to prevent publication of his nude portraits of her.